-- Storm Surge: When Pacific Ocean storms coincide with high tides, storm surge due to meteorological effects can elevate Pacific Ocean and San Francisco Bay water levels, resulting in temporary flooding.
+Storm Surge: When Pacific Ocean storms coincide with high tides, storm surge due to meteorological effects can elevate Pacific Ocean and San Francisco Bay water levels, resulting in temporary flooding.
 Such storm surge events occurred on January 27, 1983, December 3, 1983, February 6, 1998, January 8, 2005, December 31, 2006, and December 24, 2012.
 Extreme high tides can cause severe flooding of low-lying roads, boardwalks, promenades, and neighborhoods; exacerbate coastal and riverine flooding and cause upstream flooding; and interfere with stormwater outfalls.
-The Ocean Beach area is prone to inundation and erosion associated with extreme high tides and storm surge. - El Niño winter storms: During El Niño1, atmospheric and oceanographic conditions in the Pacific Ocean bring warm, higher waters to the Bay Area and may produce severe winter conditions that bring intense rainfall and storm conditions to the Bay Area.
+The Ocean Beach area is prone to inundation and erosion associated with extreme high tides and storm surge.

+El Niño winter storms: During El Niño5, atmospheric and oceanographic conditions in the Pacific Ocean bring warm, higher waters to the Bay Area and may produce severe winter conditions that bring intense rainfall and storm conditions to the Bay Area.
 Tides are often elevated 0.5 to 3.0 feet above normal along the coast for months at a time, and additional storm surge and wave setup during storm events can elevate water levels even further.
-El Niño conditions prevailed in 1977-1978, 1982-1983, 1997-1998, and 2009-2010.
-Typical impacts include severe flooding of low-lying roads, boardwalks and waterfront promenades; storm drain backup; wave damage to coastal structures and erosion of natural shorelines (see Ocean Beach sidebar which highlights the power of coastal erosion). - Ocean swell and wind-wave events (storm waves): Pacific Ocean storms and strong thermal gradients can produce high winds that blow across the ocean and the Bay.
-When the wind blows over long reaches of open water, large waves are generated that impact the shoreline and cause damage.
-Typical impacts include wave damage along the shoreline, particularly to coastal structures such as levees, docks and piers, wharves,
+El Niño conditions prevailed in 1977-1978, 1982-1983, 1997-1998, 2009-2010, and 2014-2016.
+Typical impacts include severe flooding of low-lying roads, boardwalks and waterfront promenades; storm drain backup; wave damage to coastal structures and erosion of natural shorelines (see Ocean Beach sidebar which highlights the power of coastal erosion).

+Ocean swell and wind-wave events (storm waves): Pacific Ocean storms and strong thermal gradients can produce high winds that blow across the ocean and the Bay.
+When the wind blows over long reaches of open water, it generates large waves that impact the shoreline and cause damage.
+Typical impacts include wave damage along the shoreline, particularly to coastal structures such as levees, docks and piers, wharves, and revetments; backshore inundation due to wave overtopping of structures; and erosion of natural shorelines.